phatak-dev/blog/_posts/2020-03-28-spark-3-introduction-part-1.md

 {% endhighlight %}

 As you can see from the exception, spark only supports single character as the delimited.
-This made **user to process the csv outside the spark** which is highly convinient.
+This made **user to process the csv outside the spark** which is highly inconvenient.

 ## Multiple Character Delimiter Support in Spark 3.0

-Spark 3.0 has added an improvment now to support multiple characters in csv.
+Spark 3.0 has added an improvement now to support multiple characters in csv.
 So when you run the same code in 3.0, you will get below output

 {% highlight scala %}